SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

-The purpose of this document is also to select an appropriate container registry implementation that meets all defined requirements and makes an architectural decision on what implementation is fully SCS-compliant and recommended by the SCS.
+The purpose of this document is also to select an appropriate container registry implementation that meets all defined requirements and makes an architectural decision on what implementation is fully SCS-compliant and will be used by the SCS.

 # Design considerations